 We listened to the news, heartbroken for our island cousins in Dominica.
 There were still stories of looting, anarchy and piracy coming in, as well as refugees from our badly hit neighbours.
-The aftermaths of both hurricanes are still being felt, and is something I’ll discuss in the next post.
+The aftermaths of both hurricanes are still being felt.
 Throughout the build-up I’d had hopes of leaving for Martinique raised and dashed, and tackled a series of boat work jobs I didn’t think I’d be capable of (including up-the-mast circus skills).
 I also learned a great deal about the weather.
 During hurricane season everyone in the tropics becomes a meteorological expert (and addicted to Mike’s Weather Page or the Martinique-based equivalent from Olivier Tisserant).
 You can’t help yourself, and each time the season comes around you ready yourself for the anxiety ride.

 Have you experienced a hurricane and your boat lived to tell the tale?
 Leave a comment below.